 For minor head injuries, follow the RICE method.
 Rest, apply ice to the area of swelling, compression, and elevation.

 In a suspected minor head injury, apply ice to the area of swelling, and observe the person for at least 24 hours.
 There may be a delay in symptoms in some cases of severe head trauma.
 If they show signs of a more serious injury, seek medical assistance as soon as possible.

-First Aid Training teaches participants how to recognize symptoms, manage headaches, and seek medical help.
+First aid training teaches participants how to recognize symptoms, manage headaches, and seek medical help.